-the date, time and location of your exams - you might find it helpful to write this information in a calendar or planner who to contact at school or college in case there's an emergency that makes you late or unable to sit your exam what you cannot take into exams: any type of phone revision notes any type of watch (this includes analogue, digital and smart watches) what you will need: a clear pencil case at least two black ink pens - blue pens are not acceptable an approved calculator for relevant exams appropriate apparatus such as a ruler or protractor for relevant exams a clear water bottle if you wish to take one in - it must not have a label If you have any questions about the format on Other important information: Listen carefully to the invigilator's instructions which will be specific to your exam.
+Before sitting your exams, ensure you know: the date, time and location of your exams you might find it helpful to write this information in a calendar or planner who to contact at school or college in case there's an emergency that makes you late or unable to sit your exam What you cannot take into exams: any type of phone revision notes any type of watch (this includes analogue, digital and smart watches) What you will need: a clear pencil case at least two black ink pens - blue pens are not acceptable an approved calculator for relevant exams appropriate apparatus such as a ruler or protractor for relevant exams a clear water bottle if you wish to take one in - it must not have a label Other important information: Listen carefully to the invigilator's instructions which will be specific to your exam.
 If you are unsure of anything, please raise your hand and wait for the invigilator.
 Fill in your details on the front of your answer booklet.
 If you need additional answer sheets, raise your hand and wait for an invigilator who will provide you with one.
 Remember to add your details to this booklet too.
 If you need to use the toilet or feel unwell, raise your hand and wait for an invigilator who will escort you from the exam room.
+Contingency sessions: There are contingency sessions within the Summer 2024 exam timetable - the afternoon of 6 June and 13 June 2024 and the morning and afternoon of 26 June 2024.
+Make sure you are available on all three dates even if you do not have an exam.
 Make sure you stay silent - talking to a fellow candidate could result in disqualification from all your exams.
+If you have any questions about your exams, please ask your teacher or exams officer.